turingschool/md_launch_curriculum/Mod2/Lessons/Week1/ArtoftheGracefulExit.md

 # Art of the Graceful Exit

 ## Learning Goals
-* Strategies for responding questions you can't answer.
+* Strategies for responding to questions you can't answer.
 * Identify personal qualities you want to highlight.

 ## Warm Up